ibraheemdev/ibraheemca/content/posts/2020-09-15-twenty-minutes-to-learn-go.md

 // => 1 3
 ```

 Labels have a very specific use case.
-They can make code less readable and should be avoided most of the time.
+They can often make code less readable and are avoided by many Go programmers.

 #### **Arrays**

-In Go, arrays have a fixed length:
+Arrays have a fixed length:

 ```go
 var a [2]string // an array of 10 integers